-Applicant Type Applicant is: 501(c)(3) non-profit organization providing significant arts education services Program Participation Applicants whose programs primarily serve participants from early childhood through 18 years Geographical Eligibility metropolitan statistical area (MSA). n one year of operating history in the Austinhis link: https://geomap.ffiec.gov/ffiecgeom Production History 51% or more of the applicant's activities extraterritorial jurisdiction (ETJ). s are within the Austin 10-1 districts or
+Applicant Type Applicant is: 501(c)(3) non-profit organization providing significant arts education services Program Participation Applicants whose programs primarily serve participants from early childhood through 18 years Geographical Eligibility Applicants that demonstrate a minimum one year of operating history in the Austin metropolitan statistical area (MSA).
+Address is verified as in the MSA using this link: https://geomap.ffiec.gov/ffiecgeomap/ Production History 51% or more of the applicant's activities are within the Austin 10-1 districts or extraterritorial jurisdiction (ETJ).